Skip to Content

 Snuggled deep in the jungle, Chichen Itza is about a 2-hour drive from Cancun, Playa del Carmen and Tulum.

-Here’s a good affordable small group tour of Chichen Itza that includes a cenote swim and visit to the colonial city of Valladolid as well.
-(Hotel pick-up and drop-off is included.)
+Here’s an excellent all-day small-group tour of Chichen Itza that includes a cenote swim and visit to the colonial city of Valladolid as well.
+(Hotel pick-up and drop-off, along with lunch, is included too.)

 18) Explore Isla Mujeres in a golf cart